Skip to main content

 CT

-We have ten CT scanners ranging from 64 to 128 detectors (including two dual energy units), one cone beam CT scanner dedicated to head and neck imaging, and three combination PET/CT scanners.
-In addition, we have acquired a state-of-the-art photon counting CT unit that is being installed in our main hospital in the coming months.
+We have ten CT scanners ranging from 64 to 128 detectors (including two dual energy units), one cone beam CT scanner dedicated to head and neck imaging, a state-of-the-art photon counting CT, and three combination PET/CT scanners.

-There are 6 digital fluoroscopy rooms in our main hospital.
-On this rotation, fellows perform and supervise inpatient and outpatient genitourinary and gastrointestinal fluoroscopic procedures and interpret abdominal plain films.
+There are six digital fluoroscopy rooms in our main hospital.
+During this rotation, fellows perform and supervise inpatient and outpatient fluoroscopic spine procedures.

 Our faculty are actively involved in multiple areas of research, including stroke and vessel wall imaging, spine trauma, imaging of pediatric hearing loss, and carbon nanotube-based CT imaging.
 Several of our faculty are PIs or co-investigators on ongoing federally and industry sponsored studies.